 WWander Walla Walla Valley takes place in the fall from early-October to mid-December.
 It’s a series of custom itineraries, created by local winemakers, which showcase their personal favorite wineries, eateries, sights, and activities.
 It gives visitors a chance to see Walla Walla through the eyes of a local and helps with finding the tastiest food and best wineries in Walla Walla.

-The itineraries work great as a self-guided driving, or in some cases walking, tour but you can also hire a driver, book with a tour company or even use Uber.
+The itineraries work great as self-guided driving, or in some cases walking, tour but you can also hire a driver, book with a tour company or even use Uber.

 Our Custom WWander Itinerary